makersacademy/takeaway-challenge/README.md

 I would implement the ability to place an order by SMS

-I would explore different ways to store and update the menu in the Menu class, perhaps using a CSV file so that the menu can be updated more flexibly
+I would explore different ways to store and update the menu in the menu class, perhaps using a CSV file so that the menu can be updated more flexibly

 User stories
 -----